maximianodev/solid-methodology.challenge/README.md

 **Repository**

-[] - Should be able to create new users
+[x] - Should be able to create new users
-[] - Should be able to list all users
+[x] - Should be able to list all users
 [] - Should be able to find user by ID
 [] - Should be able to find user by e-mail address
 [] - Should be able to turn an user as admin